wormhole-foundation/wormhole/svm/wormhole-core-shims/crates/definitions/README.md

 But if one of the following features are defined, program IDs and account addresses will not use the ones defined for mainnet.

 - `localnet`: Wormhole's Tilt devnet.
-Programs like the Worhole Core Bridge and its associated PDAs have addresses specific to this local development network.
+Programs like the Wormhole Core Bridge and its associated PDAs have addresses specific to this local development network.
 - `testnet`: Public devnet or testnet depending on the specific SVM network.
 For Solana specifically, this feature corresponds to the public Solana devnet.